HollyESmith/Forecasting_Polestar_Success/README.md

 •	Explanation of Model Choice

 Using a Random Forest Classifier to generate our predictions.
-This is a popular "default" model.
-It can pick up nonlinear relationships in the data and is somewhat robust to overfitting with the right parameters.
 It is good for our purposes of predicting a binary classifier: 1 if the price goes up or 0 if the price goes down.

 •	Benefits of Model Choice

-We want to maximize our true positives - days when the algorithm predicts that the price will go up, and it actually goes go up.
+We want to maximize our true positives.
 Therefore, we'll be using precision as our error metric for our algorithm, which is true positives / (false positives + true positives).
 If we were investing, this will ensure that we minimize how much money we lose with false positives, days when we buy the stock, but the price actually goes down.
 •	Limitations of Model Choice

 We accept a lot of false negatives - days when we predict that the price will go down, but it actually goes up.
 This is okay.
 If we were investing we'd rather minimize our potential losses than maximize our potential gains.
 It also gives us a better picture of future performance when measuring other EVs against Polestar.

 To check how accurate the model is we use precision to measure error.
 We do this by using the precision score function from scikit-learn.
 Our model is directionally accurate 52% of the time, only slightly better than a coin flip.
-We can take a deeper look at the individual predictions and the actuals, and see where we're off.

 •	Description of how data was split into training and testing sets

 Combine both (original and shifted one day forward data) so we have our training data.

-With time series data, we have to be mindful of leakage (when data from the future will be used to predict past prices).
+With time series data, we have to be mindful of leakage.
 To avoid this issue we split the data sequentially starting by predicting just the last 100 rows using the other rows.

 •	Step 3 Optimizing the Model

 Beck Testing

-Our back testing method will loop over the dataset, and train a model every 750 rows using a function.
+Our back testing method will loop over the dataset, and train the model every 750 rows using a function.
 The back testing function will:

 • Split the training and test data